-In the light of legitimacy of the Strategy in the eyes of project promotors and even operational programmes, the implementers should seriously question the existing practice of labelling external projects.
-In essence, it might be perceived as a way to take credit for other people's efforts and to appropriate the impact as one produced by the Strategy.
-So,
+In the light of legitimacy of the Strategy in the eyes of project promotors and even operational programmes, the implementers should seriously question the existing practice of labelling external

-- how can we frame their contribution to the implementation that better suits the nature of their everyday work and the needs of their home organisations? - how can we plan TSG meetings and coordination as such, to bring maximum value and minimize undesirable effects such as 'no shows' and 'lack of commitment'?
+- what is the real value added of the TSGs? - how can we frame their contribution to the implementation that better suits the nature of their everyday work and the needs of their home organisations? - how can we plan TSG meetings and coordination as such, to bring maximum value and minimize undesirable effects such as 'no shows' and 'lack of commitment'?